Easily Install and Setup PowerDNS on Ubuntu 20.04

 As stated above, the authoritative PowerDNS server supports different backends ranging from database backends such as MySQL, PostgreSQL, Oracle and BIND zone files to co-processes and JSON API’s.

-Since we are going to easily install and setup PowerDNS on Ubuntu 20.04 as our local authoritative nameserver, we will use one of the relational databases, and in this setup, we go with MariaDB.
+Since we are going to easily install PowerDNS as our local authoritative nameserver, we will use one of the relational databases, and in this setup, we go with MariaDB.

 To install the latest and stable release version of MariaDB, you need to install MariaDB repos.